Supporting Someone with Chronic Pain

 What is Chronic Pain?

 Once you understand a little bit more about the unique chronic pain that your spouse, friend, or family member is suffering from, work on practicing empathy.
 Being empathetic means that you make an effort to understand the behavior, perspectives, and feelings of another person by looking at the world through their eyes.
-Part of this empathy includes respecting the effort level of the individual that suffers from chronic pain.
+Part of this empathy includes respecting the effort level of the person with chronic pain.
 While they are coping with chronic pain, they are simultaneously trying to look normal and sound upbeat and happy as frequently as possible.
 Although they may not be as active as you are, or as you’d like them to be, they do live their lives to their best capacity.

 Understanding the Invisible Condition

-Lastly, always be supportive and include the chronic pain sufferer in your life whether they are stuck laying in bed or happily moving around and about.
+Lastly, always be supportive and include the individual with chronic pain in your life whether they are stuck laying in bed or happily moving around and about.
 Sometimes your loved one may need assistance with dressing, bathing, getting to the doctor, or personal cares.
 By offering to support them, you may provide a sense of normality in their life.
 Regarding social events continue to include your loved one in your life despite the fact that they occasionally cancel plans.
 Just because a person cannot always engage in certain activities, or has cancelled recently, does not mean that you should discontinue asking them to join you.
 Chronic pain is isolating enough.